 While semi-casual can mean leaving your shirt untucked, things begin to get tricky when you want to tuck in your shirt.
 Because stoma placement differs from person to person, some of these tips may need to be adjusted.

-For me, I can only get away with a tucked in shirt if I’m wearing a stoma guard or the Stealth Belt Pro (with my pouch horizontally).
+For me, I can only get away with a shirt tucked in if I’m wearing a stoma guard or the Stealth Belt Pro (with my pouch horizontally).
 My stoma is above my belt line, so having my pouch under my belt is far too restrictive and cuts off the flow of my output.
 Certain stoma guards correct this problem by channeling output to flow down to the bottom of your pouch, without being cut off by your belt.

 The Stealth Belt Pro works by keeping my pouch above the belt line, so clothes can be tucked in easily.
 This does come with one drawback: because of the horizontal placement, you need a pouch that can rotate or you need to adhere the pouch horizontally when you do an appliance change.
 I discuss these points in my review of the Stealth Belt Pro.